What is a Probate? And Selling a House in Probate Florida

 1. Notice of Proposed Action

 Once a buyer makes an offer, they need to be informed that the sale can only be completed after the court’s confirmation.
 Due to disclosure law, this should not come as a surprise but a buyer inexperienced in probate may balk at the added time needed for the sale.
 This is often one of the reasons why a probate house is skipped over for another property, even if the probate property is priced to sell fast.
 The delayed timeline may cause a buyer to decide it’s not worth the wait.
-But if a buyer has come forward with an offer and doesn’t mind the wait, the Court will review the bid before releasing an order to approve the sale of the property.
+If a buyer makes an offer and is okay with waiting, the Court will check the bid.
+Then, they will approve the sale of the property.

 1. Bidding